Ivecia/snipersim/LLVM.md

 ### LLVM Reader

 LLVM Reader is implemented under `snipersim/sift`, which is a part of Sift Reader, responsible for maintaining `pc`, and analyse whether the instruction is part of a merged instruction.
-It will finally translate LLVM IR to Sift formatted instruction and return to TraceThread as Sift Reader does.
+It will finally translate LLVM IR to (almost) Sift formatted instruction and return to `TraceThread` as Sift Reader does.

 If the reader meet a merged instruction, it will call functions in DIY Toolbox to get any information.
 The merged instruction will be considered to be appear at the position of the first original instruction.

+If the reader meet a `pthread_create` function call, it will call the handler to fork another thread, set its `pc` to the function which `pthread_create` defined, and finally continue to run the next instruction.

+If the reader meet a `pthread_join` function call, it will call the handler to join another thread which was previously defined.

-Noted that the LLVM Reader will disable the original Sift Reader.
+Noted that the LLVM Reader will **disable** the original Sift Reader.

 ### LLVM Decoder

-LLVM Decoder is implemented under `snipersim/decoder_lib`, responsible for decode the Sift formatted instruction (which will finally convert to llvm instruction or merged instruction).
+LLVM Decoder is implemented under `snipersim/decoder_lib`, responsible for decoding the Sift formatted instruction (which will finally convert to llvm instruction or merged instruction).
 It will manage the return values related to instructions, like the number of operands, etc.

 The address of `llvm::Instruction` will be passed to LLVM Decoder, so that the decoder can use LLVM library to handle different requirements from sniper simulator.